czim/laravel-cms-core/documentation/Menu.md

         ]
     ]
 ```

+This may be mixed in the `modules` array with module key strings, as long as no module key appears more than once.

 This is not recommended unless you have a solid understanding of how the
 [menu presence data objects](https://github.com/czim/laravel-cms-core/blob/master/src/Support/Data/MenuPresence.php) work,